Business and Other Risks

 (Note)Calculated as [Total revenue for the years ended June 30]/ ∑ [Number of assigned engineers at the end of each month](Two major subsidiaries in Japan through the fiscal year ended June 30, 2021, and all subsidiaries in Japan for the fiscal year ended June 30, 2022 and thereafter

-The Group's unit sales price per engineer has remained flat through the fiscal year ended June 30, 2020, due to factors such as a reduction in overtime hours resulting from laws related to work style reform and the hiring of many new graduate engineers.
-During the COVID-19 pandemic from the fiscal year ended June 30, 2021, the Company has curbed the hiring of low-skilled engineers, including new graduates, which has led to a unit sales price hike that surpassed the impact from dilution due to new hires.
-In addition, the expansion of the solution business and the training of engineers, which are stated in the new medium-term management plan “Evolution 2026,” contributed to raising the unit sales price to 669 thousand yen per month in the fiscal year ended June 30, 2023.
+The Group's unit sales price per engineer has been continuously increasing due to base charge increase for existing engineers which has outpaced the downside factors, including reduced working days, fewer overtime hours, and the hiring of inexperienced engineers (including new graduates).
+In addition, the expansion of the solution business and the training of engineers, which are stated in the medium-term management plan “Evolution 2026,” contributed to raising the unit sales price to 678 thousand yen per month in the fiscal year ended June 30, 2024.
 Considering medium- and long-term trends in the supply and demand of engineers and the level of the unite sales price in competitors, we believe that there is room for improvement in per-engineer sales going forward.
-Moving forward, in addition to continuously increasing added value for customers through the expansion of the Solution Business and enhancement of training for engineers, as outlined in "Evolution 2026", the Group is also working to increase base charges by promoting strategic shift-up (i.e., not assigning engineers to the same project for a long period of time, but assigning them to other projects at appropriate price levels according to the improvement in their skill levels).
+In addition to increasing added value through the expansion of the Solution Business and enhancement of training for engineers, the Group is also continuously working to increase base charges by promoting strategic shift-up (i.e., not assigning engineers to the same project for a long period of time, but assigning them to other projects at appropriate price levels according to the improvement in their skill levels).

 iii.
 Securing and Training High Value-Added Engineers

 A cornerstone of the Group’s growth is securing talents, and one important management issue is how to acquire as many high value-added engineers as possible and/or how to improve the skills of existing engineers.
-The hiring market for engineers has become tighter in recent years; accordingly, to promote the acquisition of high value-added engineers, we will leverage not only web and other media, which have traditionally been our mainstay channels, but also a variety of recruitment channels, such as referrals and professional recruitment agencies.
+The hiring market for engineers has become tighter in recent years; accordingly, to promote the acquisition of high value-added engineers, we will leverage a variety of recruitment channels, such as referrals and professional recruitment agencies.
 Furthermore, we also promote hiring foreign engineers, and strive to strengthen the quality of hiring to expand our Solution Business.
-In addition, we will leverage the Group’s training infrastructure and strategic alliances to accelerate the fostering of engineers in targeted elemental technology domains (AI/data science, cloud, cyber security, IoT, 5G, etc.), mainly digital technologies where demand is expected to grow over the medium- to long-term.
+In addition, we will leverage the Group’s training infrastructure and strategic alliances to accelerate the fostering of engineers in targeted elemental technology domains (AI/data science, cloud, cyber security, etc.), mainly digital technologies where demand is expected to grow over the medium- to long-term.
 This is done with the aim of fostering higher value for our engineers, thereby promoting the retention of engineers in conjunction with enhancement of personnel systems for the same.

 iv.
 Leveraging IT and Building a Platform